dorimanx/exfat-nofuse/README.md

 exfat-nofuse
 ============

-Linux non-fuse read/write kernel driver for the exFAT file system.
+Linux non-fuse read/write kernel driver for the exFAT file system.<br />
+Originally ported from android kernel v3.0.

-Tested and works against kernel versions 3.8 and 3.9.
+Tested and works against linux kernel versions 3.8 and 3.9.<br />

-Kudos to github user ksv1986 for the 3.9 patch!
+Kudos to github user ksv1986 for the 3.9 compatibility patch!

 Installation:
-> make
+> make<br />
 > make install

 To load the driver manually, run this as root: